stefanos1316/validateLinks/README.md

-# About this repository
+# About validateLinks

-A repository with purpose on reporting if the existing links in a users repository are valid.
+A repository with purpose on reporting if the existing links in a user's repository, local directory, or a givne link are valid.

-Our mission here is to provide a tool that can check link found not only in html documents but any kind of.
+Our mission here is to provide a tool that can check if the links found, not only in html documents but any kind of, in different documents are not broken.
-Also, we extend the features of our tool to perform First Depth Search to identify even more links found under GitHub repositories.
+Also, we extend the features of our tool to perform First Depth Search (FDS) to identify even more links found under tree directories.
-To tool can report its results in a terminal or in an email form.
+The tool can report its results in a terminal or in a form of email reports giving the descriptive analysis and an overall report.

 # Try it out